mirohhinkov/password-verifier/README.md

 ## Introduction

-The purpose of this exercise is to see how you approach a problem and how you solve it.
+The purpose of this exercise is to see how you approach a problem.
 We're interested to see how you structure your code, your command of the language and good design and testing principles - please bear this in mind throughout.

 ### Hint
 Show your workings - good commit messages, test first approach and clean code principles will set you off on the right track.